jordan-christensen/jordan-christensen/README.md

 ---

-> *I believe in engineering that empowers, design that resonates, and tools that serve a purpose.*
+> *I believe in engineering that empowers, design that inspires, and tools enable.*